Welcome!

 The place where you can meet new fellow students, exchange experiences, and get information about THUAS support offerings.

-Every day, Wellbees are present in the Wellbee Corner between 12:00 - 2:00 PM.
+Every lesson week, a Wellbee is present on several days to answer your questions.
 Ask for directions, answer the weekly wellbeing question, share your unique student story, and join in fun games.
 Location: Ovaal 1 in front of the Student Services desk

 Infographic Who can help you with what?